max-eroshkin/Linq.PredicateBuilder/README.md

     .And.Conditional(filter.HasRelatives == true).Where(x => x.Relatives.Any())     // filter.HasRelatives is null -> this segment will be ignored
     .And.Conditional(filter.HasRelatives == false).Where(x => !x.Relatives.Any())); // filter.HasRelatives is null -> this segment will be ignored
 ```
-Some of these segments will be ignored because corresponding search parameters are not intended (should??) to be used in the query.
+Some of builder segments will be ignored because corresponding search parameters should not be used in the query.
 This query is equal to the following code:

 ```c#